mighty-gerbils/gerbil/doc/reference/make.md

   - `build-deps:` specifies the path to a file, by default under *srcdir*, that will store a cache of which files were built at what time from what dependencies, which can somewhat accelerate the build.
-    If you have multiple projects in the same directory, they need to specify distinct `build-deps:` arguments to avoid clashes, or projects will overwrite each other's cache.
+    If you have multiple projects in the same directory, i.e. invocations of `defbuild-script` or `make` with different `build-spec` arguments, then you need to have these invocations specify distinct `build-deps:` arguments to avoid clashes; otherwise projects will overwrite each other's cache.

   - `depgraph:` is an obsolete argument, only present for backward compatibility.
     You should delete it as well as any call to `make-depgraph` or `make-depgraph/spec`.
     All matters regarding dependency caching is now managed internally inside `make` based on the `build-deps` argument above.
+This will be removed after release 0.16.

 ## Interface